ScriptBasic/WinPBX/docs/CMaskedEdit Class.md

 ### Parameters

-Same parameters that the `Contructor`.
+Same parameters that the `Constructor`.

 ```
 DIM pMakedEdit AS CMaskedEdit